RogersNL/Word-Counter/README.md

 _3. Program will remove punctuation, force to lower case, and sort the array._
-  _Example input: {"The", "last", "theme", "for", "the", "Wednesday", "talk", "was", "Pokemon."}_ _Example output: {"for", "last", "pokemon", "talk", "the", "the", "theme",  "was", "wednesday"}_ _Example reasoning: Example shows removing puctuation, forcing to lower case, and sorting._
+  _Example input: {"The", "last", "theme", "for", "the", "Wednesday", "talk", "was", "Pokemon."}_ _Example output: {"for", "last", "pokemon", "talk", "the", "the", "theme",  "was", "wednesday"}_ _Example reasoning: Example shows removing punctuation, forcing to lower case, and sorting._

 _4. Program will check each word in the array with the first word inputted.
 Partial matches not counted._
   _Example input: compare "the" with {"for", "last", "pokemon", "talk", "the", "the", "theme",  "was", "wednesday"}_